 Uniswap, a crypto exchange, has a business model similar to Coinbase or Binance in that it imposes a fee on transactions.
 But rather than the company capturing that fee, it’s instead distributed to the market-making traders that provide liquidity and make the product useful.
 Since Uniswap is open source and user-owned, third-party developers can have confidence building on the platform, and a rich ecosystem of integrations has grown around the project.

 In social, Reddit recently announced that 300 million users will have access to tokenized community currencies through their mobile app.
 The platform will reward participants in the r/FortniteBR and r/Cryptocurrency subreddits with tokens that can be used to pay for membership, tipping, and badges in the Reddit app, giving them ownership over the economy of each subreddit.

-Consumer marketplace Foundation is transforming the Kickstarter model by allowing creators to tokenize their projects in a marketplace where tokens can be bought, sold or redeemed for goods or services.
-This programmable, digital representation of ownership unlocks new revenue streams that gives buyers and creators access to new value streams in secondary markets.
+Consumer marketplace Foundation is transforming the Kickstarter model by allowing creators to tokenize their projects in a marketplace where tokens can be bought, sold, or redeemed for goods or services.
+This programmable, digital representation of ownership unlocks new revenue streams that give buyers and creators access to new value streams in secondary markets.

 Global talent marketplace Braintrust connects top tech talent with large companies looking to hire them.
 Their marketplace transacts in USD but uses an Ethereum-based token as its core incentive and governance system to distribute value to contributors.

 In consumer products, the house-of-brands startup Arfa is rewarding customers who contribute to product development — The Arfa Collective — with a 5 percent share of company profits.
 They hope these direct economic incentives can help build a more loyal customer base with lower marketing costs over time.